 To rearrange used space on the disk and prevent the database access performance from declining, it is recommended that you periodically execute the REINDEX command to reorganize indexes.
-Because the REINDEX command retrieves the exclusive lock for an index being processed and locks writing of tables that are the source of the index, other processes that access these may stop while waiting to be locked.
-Therefore, it is necessary to consider measures such as executing the command after the task is completed.

-Check the disk usage of the data storage destination using the method described in "8.2 Monitoring Disk Usage and Securing Free Space".
+Check the disk usage of the data storage destination using the method described in "7.2 Monitoring Disk Usage and Securing Free Space".